-During the second half of the financial year, five profitable exits completed, including three sales to US private equity buyers.
-In June 2024, the sale of the residual holding in cyber security specialist Quorum Cyber completed, resulting in a total overall return of 8.2x cost across two separate exit events.
-The partial sale of digital archiving specialist MirrorWeb completed in August generating a total return of 3.4x cost, comprising an initial cash return and a retained equity stake in the enlarged business, MirrorWeb Holdings LLC.
-In early September the partial exit from regtech specialist Novatus Global also completed generating a total return of 4.7x cost which, again, consisted of a mix of cash alongside a retained equity stake in the existing business.
-In September, specialist electronics contract manufacturer CB Technology and digital payments software provider QikServe were both sold in all cash transactions to trade acquirers, generating total returns of 2.8x cost and 1.3x cost respectively.
-In the first half of the financial year, also in all cash transactions, the exit from Glacier Energy Services completed, generating a total return of 1.05x cost, and the exit from graduate recruitment specialist GradTouch completed, generating a total return of 1.5x cost.
+In June 2024, the final exit from cyber security specialist Quorum Cyber completed, with the sale of the residual holding generating a total return of 8.2x cost across two separate exit transactions.
+The partial sale of digital archiving specialist MirrorWeb completed in August generating a total return of 3.8x cost, comprising an initial cash return in tandem with a retained equity stake in MirrorWeb Holdings LLC.
+In early September, the partial exit from regtech specialist Novatus Global also completed generating a total return of 4.7x cost which, again, consisted of a mix of cash alongside a retained equity stake in the business.
+In September, specialist electronics contract manufacturer CB Technology and digital payments software provider QikServe were both sold to trade acquirers, generating total returns of 2.8x cost and 1.3x cost respectively.
+At the start of the financial year, the exit from Glacier Energy Services completed generating a total return of 1.05x cost and, finally, the exit from graduate recruitment specialist GradTouch completed in May generating a total return of 1.7x cost.

 The partial exit from Quorum Cyber in 2021 was the first transaction where the Manager negotiated a sale that consisted of an initial cash return together with a retained equity stake in the business, which allowed your Company to participate in its future growth in value.
-Where an investee company is performing strongly and achieving scale, and a large secondary funding round will help it to further accelerate growth, the ability to achieve a partial exit, generating a healthy initial cash return alongside a retained equity stake in the enlarged business, is a model the Manager is keen to replicate, and has done so with the partial exits from MirrorWeb and Novatus Global.
-In both cases, these businesses made rapid commercial progress post your Company's investment and attracted the attention of separate international investors that provided substantial new capital to expedite expansion plan.
-This enabled your Company to achieve a good initial cash return whilst retaining a minority equity interest, which has the potential to deliver a further return.
+Where an investee company is performing strongly and achieving scale, and a large secondary funding round will help it to further accelerate growth, the ability to achieve a partial exit, and healthy initial cash return, alongside a retained equity stake in the business is a model that the Manager has replicated with the partial exits from MirrorWeb and Novatus Global.
+In both cases, these businesses have made rapid commercial progress in dynamic markets and attracted the attention of an international investor who has provided substantial new capital to drive expansion plans, with your Company achieving a good initial cash return and retaining a minority equity interest, which has the potential to deliver a further return.

-In addition to the strong level of exits, it is pleasing to report that there has been further growth and development across the portfolio during the financial year, with £2 million invested into seven new private companies, adding further sectoral diversification.
-In addition, £3.7 million was provided in follow-on funding to support 19 existing businesses, alongside the completion of three small AIM transactions.

-The majority of companies in the private equity portfolio continue to deliver revenue growth and achieve their strategic objectives which, in certain cases, has resulted in uplifts to valuations.
-Conversely, there are a small number of companies that are performing behind plan, or have ceased to trade, which has resulted in protective provisions being taken against specific holdings.
-Shareholders will find further details of the key developments across the portfolio in the Investment Manager's Review on pages 22 to 32 of this Annual Report.
+During the year, £3.9 million was deployed in new and follow-on funding, which helped to further diversify the portfolio.
+Six new private company investments completed, alongside the provision of follow-on funding to support 15 existing portfolio companies, and the completion of two small AIM transactions.
+In terms of performance, most of the companies in the private equity portfolio continue to deliver revenue growth and achieve their strategic objectives, which has resulted in the valuations of certain holdings being uplifted.
+Conversely, there are a small number of companies that are trading behind plan and where provisions have been taken.
+Further details of the key developments across the portfolio can be found in the Investment Manager's Review on pages 23 to 34 of this Annual Report.

-Consistent with your Company's long term growth objective, and with the "sunset clause" for VCT and EIS schemes now extended until 2035, in late September 2024 the Board was pleased to launch a new Offer for Subscription, alongside Offers by the other Maven managed VCTs.
-Your Company has a target raise of £10 million, including an over-allotment facility of up £5 million and, as at the date of this Annual Report, £6.5 million has been raised.
+In keeping with your Company's long term growth objective, and with the "sunset clause" for VCT and EIS schemes now extended until 2035, in late September 2024 the Board was pleased to launch a new Offer for Subscription, alongside Offers by the other Maven managed VCTs.
+Your Company has a target raise of £10 million, including an over-allotment facility of up £5 million and, as at the date of this Annual Report, £7.73 million has been raised.
 The Offers close to new applications on 4 April 2025 for the 2024/25 tax year and 25 April 2025 for the 2025/26 tax year, unless fully subscribed ahead of these dates.
-Further information about the Maven VCT Offers, including the Prospectus and Application Form, can be found at: mavencp.com/vctoffer.
+Further information about the Offers, including the Prospectus and Application Form, can be found at: mavencp.com/vctoffer.